 Often, circumstances will dictate when you seek new tenants — for example, if the lease term is up and you need a tenant to keep up cash flow, then that may decide for you that right now is the best time to list your rental property.

-However, a great property manager can help you strategise effectively, so you can take advantage of moments of greater flexibility.
+However, a great Perth-based property management team such as We Love Rentals can help you strategise effectively, so you can take advantage of moments of greater flexibility.

 Your property manager can advise you on:

 - what target market is active at the time you want/need to advertise your rental

 - peak times for renting to each type of tenant